jdeath/FriendshipFrame/README.md

 Work in Progress

 This documents how to make a friendship lamp from inexpensive parts.
 Inspired by UncommonGoods which sell for $175 a set.
 These can be made for $10 each and have more features, such as Alexa support.
 You need a MQTT server which is exposed to the internet.
 Since I wanted to use Tasmota and not compile custom code, I could not get to work with a free MQTT server (like https://www.maqiatto.com/).
 If anyone knows how or of a free service, please let me know.

 Parts:
 ```
 Wemos D1 Mini (x2) - You can get for about $3 each on Aliexpress or Amazon.
 Real or knockoffs work.
 Can use almost any ESP board.
 WS2812 LEDs - A couple bucks each.
 I am using an 8 LED ring for each.
 Touch Switch - Tin Foil and Resister (not done yet)

+For simpler build, probably could use RF MagicHome Devices (https://tasmota.github.io/docs/devices/MagicHome-with-ESP8285/)
+Stay away from IR, because those need rules to use the remote.
 ```

 Software: